Dgoralkin/Dgoralkin.github.io/README.md

 - Applying secure, scalable, and modern design practices

 #### Aligned Course Outcomes:
-- Apply innovative tools and techniques to deliver value and meet industry goals.
+- **Outcome 2:** Apply innovative tools and techniques to deliver value and meet industry goals.
-- Develop a security mindset to identify vulnerabilities and protect user data.
+- **Outcome 5:** Develop a security mindset to identify vulnerabilities and protect user data.

 ---